codeforamerica/form-flow/README.md

 ### Environment Variables

-When configuring your application, the form-flow library will expect to find your secret information in the environment.
+When configuring your application, the form flow library will expect to find your secret information in the environment.
 One way to do this is by creating an `.env` file that is a copy of this [sample.env](https://github.com/codeforamerica/form-flow-starter-app/blob/main/sample.env).
 The sample file has a detailed description of information that would be expected in the setup.

 From there you can add your information and source the file into your environment:
 `source .env`.
-Now the information will be loaded into your environment and available to the form-flow library.
+Now the information will be loaded into your environment and available to the form flow library.

 You can also tell IntelliJ to load environment information from this file, too, by using the [Env File Plugin](https://plugins.jetbrains.com/plugin/7861-envfile/).